 3. STATUS OF THE DEBT SECURITIES

-3.1 Status - Unsubordinated Debt Securities
+3.1 Status of the Senior Preferred Debt Securities

-This Condition 3.1 applies to Debt Securities specified in the applicable Final Terms as being Unsubordinated Debt Securities and references to "Debt Securities" in this Condition shall be construed accordingly.
+This Condition 3.1 applies only to Senior Preferred Debt Securities and references to "Debt Securities" and "Debt Securities holders" in this Condition shall be construed accordingly.